 ABC Book and Grocery Store, 95 Clarence Biesenthal Drive, Oshawa, ON L1K 2H5, near Townline and Hwy 2 [905-579-2311] operated by the Seventh Day Adventists in Oshawa, is the only store in the Durham Region offering a large variety of vegetarian specialty foods, including mock meats, spices, dried beans, exotic grains and baking supplies.

 Larger markets specializing in vegetarian-friendly foods are in Toronto and Newmarket: The Big Carrot, Whole Foods or Nature's Emporium.

 Large grocery stores now offer foods which are wheat-free.
 If you cannot find the wheat-free products, just ask the store’s employees to show you where they are.
 Many Health Food Stores also carry products which are wheat-free.

 Teas & Coffees & Cafés

-A large variety of tea and coffee, including Fair Trade, is now available at many of the largeer grocery stores.
+A wide variety of tea and coffee, including Fair Trade, is now available at many of the larger grocery stores.
 However, there are some additional stores and cafés which also offer fresh-roasted beans, or even unroasted beans, loose teas and other products of interest to tea and coffee drinkers.
 Some of these are actually full-service restaurants while others are gift shops.